swiss-ai-center/a-guide-to-mlops/docs/tools.md

 ### Model orchestration

-These are alternatives to GitHub Actions and GitLab CI.
+These are alternatives to GitHub Actions.

+- [GitLab CI](https://about.gitlab.com/topics/ci-cd/) - A complete DevOps platform with built-in CI/CD and container registry
 - [Gitea](https://about.gitea.com/) - A painless self-hosted Git service with
   built-in CI/CD using GitHub Actions-compatible syntax
 - [Forgejo](https://forgejo.org/) - A self-hosted Git service and soft fork of